LostInZoom/cartagen/docs/manual/polygons.rst

     Building squaring algorithms

-If you want to modify further the geometry of the building, you can use more drastic algorithms, such as:
+If you want to modify further the geometry of the building, you can use simplification algorithms, such as:

 - :func:`Building simplification <cartagen.simplify_building>` :footcite:p:`ruas:1999`

+.. plot:: code/manual/buildings_simplification.py

+    Building simplification

+The building simplification algorithm is a simple algorithm design to reduce the complexity of buildings by removing edges.

+CartAGen contains algorithms designed to process buildings computed from segmentation of aerial or satellite images.
+Those algorithms can drastically

+- :func:`Rectangle transformation <cartagen.regularize_building_rectangle>`
 - :func:`Recursive regression <cartagen.regularize_building_regression>` :footcite:p:`bayer:2009` :footcite:p:`yang:2024`
-- :func:`Rectangle transformation <cartagen.regularize_building_rectangle>`
+- :func:`Feature Edge Reconstruction (FER) <cartagen.regularize_building_fer>` :footcite:p:`yang:2024`

-.. plot:: code/manual/buildings_simplification.py
+.. plot:: code/manual/buildings_regularization.py

-    Building generalisation algorithms
+    Building regularization algorithms

-As you can see on the image above, those different algorithms can be used to address different issues.
-The building simplification is used to reduce the complexity of the buildings.
-The recursive regression can be quite destructive and is mainly used to correct buildings automatically created from aerial or satellite imagery.
+Recursive regression can be quite destructive and is will always return 45 degrees angles.
 On the other hand, the rectangle transformation is mostly used inside more complex algorithms, such as AGENT as a possible branch inside a decision tree.
+Feature edge reconstruction is a complex algorithm with a decision tree that is design to keep the overall shape of the building.

 CartAGen also contains algorithms that process several buildings at a time, usually to create amalgamated representation of buildings.